Signed in as:

 Bette Cano Community and School Service Scholarship: This scholarship was established by the family of Bette Cano, a Milwaukee area community activist who fought hard for social justice, equality and opportunity for all.
 Three of Bette’s four daughters are graduates of Riverside University High School.
 Scholarship Requirements: Bette’s four daughters honor her memory with a scholarship to support the further education of a deserving Riverside graduate who has demonstrated commitment to community involvement and activism. $500.

 Drew/Washabaugh Family and Friends Scholarship: Cathy Washabaugh, a retired RUHS journalism teacher, revitalized the school newspaper in the early 1990’s.
 Mike Drew, a local retired journalist, volunteered his time and mentored the newspaper students.
 Upon her retirement, Cathy, along with her husband Bill, and Mike, along with his wife Alice (Hanson), established this scholarship in 2002 and continues to support Riverside graduates.
 Scholarship Requirements: Students with a 2.5 GPA planning to attend a Wisconsin college, university or 2-year college.
 Students should also have a plan for funding their education.
-Three individual scholarships at $2000.
+Two individual scholarships at $2500.

 Foundation General Scholarship: The Riverside University High School Foundation was founded in 1997 by several school alumni.
 They were concerned that a lack of money for public schools was beginning to reach a crisis stage and was slowly eroding the extraordinary high quality of education at Riverside, which had always been a hallmark of the school since its founding in 1868 as Milwaukee’s very first public high school.
 The Foundation’s primary source of funds is individual contributions from Riverside alumni, retired staff and friends.
-Scholarship Requirements: Student with a 2.5 GPA, financial need, participation in school activities and community service. $1000.
+Scholarship Requirements: Student with a 2.5 GPA, financial need, participation in school activities and community service.
+Amounts vary.

 Jim Gibson Memorial Scholarship: This scholarship was established by the Foundation Board in memory of Jim Gibson, who worked tirelessly for the Foundation to provide scholarships for Riverside graduates and to improve Riverside.
 Jim was passionate about Riverside’s history and wrote a book entitled, RUHS: Milwaukee’s Oldest Public School, which chronicles Riverside’s 150 years of education.
 Scholarship Requirements: Student with 2.5 GPA and held a leadership role in the school and/or the community.
 Financial need, participation in school activities and community service will be considered. $2000

 Scholar Athlete Scholarship: This scholarship was established by Mary Fowlkes, retired Physical Education teacher and Riverside alumnus.
 Scholarship Requirements: Must have participated in a RUHS athletic team, have a minimum 2.5 GPA, demonstrate financial need, and have done some community service.
-Six individual scholarships at $1000.
+Five individual scholarships at $1000.

 Thornburg Scholarship: Dr. Mary Lou Thornburg is a 1954 graduate of Riverside.
 She went on to receive a bachelor’s degree from UW-LaCrosse, a master’s from UNC-Greensboro, and a Ph.D. from the University of Iowa, all in the field of physical education.
 For 35 years she was a professor at Bridgewater State University in Massachusetts and served as Dean of the School of Education.
 The Thornburg Fitness Center at Bridgewater is named after her.
 Scholarship Requirements: Students with a 2.5 GPA who plan to pursue a career in education. $1000.